Adibla/ares/README.md

 _Here is a step-by-step guide to installing this cli using NPM._

-1. Use npm to install ares in your project folder
+1. Install ares in your project folder with npm.
    ```sh
    npm i ares-x
    ```
-2. Change the [config files](#usage) or [env variables](#usage) to update your database connection info
+2. To update your database connection information, edit the [config files](#usage) or [env variables](#usage).

-3. Using Ares or manually, create one or more migrations and place them in the MIGRATIONS_DIR folder (default data-ares on your project root).
+3. Create one or more migrations in the MIGRATIONS DIR folder using Ares or manually (default data-ares on your project root).
    ```sh
    ares --operation create --name test --dbms MYSQL
    ```